orbitjs/orbit/README.md

 `Document` is a complete implementation of the JSON PATCH spec detailed in [RFC 6902](http://tools.ietf.org/html/rfc6902).

-It can be manipulated via a `tranform` method that accepts an `operation`, or with methods `add`, `remove`, `replace`, `move`, `copy` and `test`.
+It can be manipulated via a `transform` method that accepts an `operation`, or with methods `add`, `remove`, `replace`, `move`, `copy` and `test`.

 Data at a particular path can be retrieved from a `Document` with `retrieve()`.